Fox-ML-infrastructure/Contracting_Docs/internal/CURRENT_AVAILABILITY.md

 ## 5. What I *Cannot* Do Yet

-Until all compliance steps are complete, I cannot:
+Until agreements are finalized, I cannot:

-- Enter a legally binding contract
+- Enter a legally binding contract (MCA and SOW must be signed first)
 - Begin engineering work
 - Access proprietary data
 - Deliver analysis or code
-- Provide pricing quotes specific to a client
+- Provide pricing quotes specific to a client (preliminary estimates are available)
-- Commit to timelines or deliverables
+- Commit to timelines or deliverables (scope discussions first)
-- Start a Statement of Work process
+- Start a Statement of Work process (initial discovery required)

-These activities require full insurance and legal structure in place.
+If a client requires business insurance, it will be obtained before work begins on that engagement.

 ---